jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Mobile

-* Once per turn during your Main Phase but not during combat, you may move this character to your front row or back row.
+Once per turn during your Main Phase but not during combat, you may move this character to your front row or back row.

 # Monstrous

-* While this character is defending against a melee team attack, he strikes back against each attacker.
+ While this character is defending against a melee team attack, he strikes back against each attacker.

 # Nerf

-* Name a character.
+Name a character.
 For the rest of the game, supporting characters with that name on enemy players' sides and in enemy hands, decks and KO piles are 0/1 with 1 Health and nothing can ever, ever change that.

+This ability is currently available on the [Deadpool MC from the Deadpool & Friends set](/r/VS2PCG/wiki/rules-insert#wiki_deadpool_.28mc_-_underworld.29).

 # Nest